georgegarrington/Syphon/README.md

 - **A labour of love** 💜

 	- My final year project at The University of Southampton.
 My dissertation on Syphon can be found **here**
-	- Currently searching for a grad scheme in the UK and open to offers of employment :)
+	- Currently searching for a software engineering role in the UK and open to offers of employment :)

 ## Usage